Satisfactory Academic Process

 - Complete Financial Aid Awareness Counseling.
 Include printed confirmation page provided at conclusion of counseling with your appeal.

-SAP cancellation appeals for undergraduate students with MCE violations must include the following:
+SAP cancellation appeals for undergraduate students with MCE warning or cancellation must include the following:

-- Submit the maximum credit hours reached appeal form [PDF].
+- Submit the maximum credit hours of eligibility appeal form [PDF].

 - Supporting third party documentation, as appropriate.

 The Review Committee may consider a significant change in major when reviewing MCE.
 However, multiple majors and minors, and/or excessive E, I, N or W grades or repeated courses are not adequate reasons for exceeding the MCE requirement.
 Appeals submitted for these reasons alone cannot be approved.

 Appeal decisions are sent to the student’s EMU email address.
 If the appeal is approved, the student will be placed on probation status and will be eligible to receive financial aid for a period of one semester after a contract has been signed by the student.
 The contract will provide conditions the student is required to meet for their probationary semester.

 A student may regain financial aid eligibility by meeting the SAP standards if an appeal is denied or never submitted.

 If your eligibility has been cancelled and you do not meet the appeal criteria, you will regain eligibility automatically once you are meeting the SAP criteria on your own.
 This means that once your completion rate reaches 67% and your cumulative grade point average is 2.0 (3.0 for graduate students) you will be back in good standing and eligible for future aid.
 You will not need to contact our office.
 We check SAP status for all students at the end of each semester after grades are posted.